English 110: Seminar in Composition— Goals and Practices

 English 110 will help you:

-• Consider issues of audience and context in your writing.
+- Consider issues of audience and context in your own compositions.

-No matter what you write, you always write to a particular group of readers in a particular situation.
-You will learn how to shape and support your ideas to address these needs in and outside the classroom by adjusting to each situation.
+We aim to help you become rhetorically flexible.
+Because you always write to a unique audience in a particular situation, you will learn how to shape and support your ideas to address these needs in and outside the classroom by adjusting to each situation.

-• Respond thoughtfully and constructively to the work of other writers.
+- Respond thoughtfully and constructively to the work of others.

 Composition for various audiences in the 21st century requires us to engage beyond words on the page or screen.
-In addition to writing print-based texts, you will also practice composing online, often making use of visual and audio forms.
+In addition to writing print-based texts, you will also practice other modes of composition: online, visual, audio, and oral.

 As a student in English 110, you will:

-You will compose both print and digital texts for various purposes and readers.
-In addition to a formal research paper, you will develop your skills in regular, shorter writing assignments, composed both in and out of class.
+You will compose a variety of texts, in multiple media and for various purposes and readers.
+In addition to a conventional, evidence-based composition with scholarly sources, you will develop your skills in frequent, shorter writing assignments, composed both in and out of class.

 English 110 is designed as an intersection of a seminar and a lab—a course in which the writing of students is regularly brought to the table for discussion.
-You will often be asked to participate in a writer's workshop, sharing your work in progress with several of your classmates and reading and responding to theirs.
+You will participate in a writer's workshop, sharing your work in progress with several of your classmates while reading, responding to, and giving feedback on theirs.

-You will read texts not simply for what they say but for how they say it.
-That is, you will consider texts not only as sources of ideas but also as models of rhetorical and compositional strategies you can use in your own writing.
+You will read texts not simply for what they say, but also for how they say it, considering texts both as sources for ideas and as models for writing strategies you can use in your own work.

-• Take several pieces through a process of drafting, workshopping with peers, revising in response to feedback, and editing.
+- Take several pieces through a process of drafting and revising.

-Good writing doesn't usually happen all at once.
-Instead it usually involves an ongoing process of composing, sharing, and reworking a piece over several drafts.
-You will use feedback from your classmates and teacher to develop and refine the pieces you write for this course.
+Effective writing doesn't happen in solitude or all at once.
+Instead it usually involves an ongoing process of brainstorming, drafting, composing, sharing, and reworking a piece over several drafts.
+You will use feedback from your classmates and instructor to develop and revise your writing.